KatTheGit/sylvan-row/assets/README.md

   - She shoots a medium range piercing projectile, if it damages an opponent, her tethered allies will recieve some health.
 She recieves less health than her allies.
   - If empowered, her projectile will deal more damage but won't heal allies or herself.
 If it lands, it will reduce the cooldown on her dash ability.
 - **Secondary** - Sanctum
-  - Places down a circular healpool, which periodically heals allies and increases the fire rate of anyone inside.
+  - Places down a tree, which periodically heals allies and increases the fire rate of anyone near it
 - **Dash** - Enpowering Leap
   - A short dash that empowers the next primary shot.
 - **Passive** - Flight